 Adult Education provides a designated day and time for an open lab for student use.
-The open lab offers laptop use for on-campus and are not taken off campus.
+The open lab offers laptop use for on-campus and are not be taken off campus.

 Laptops must be returned to the AE staff at the end of the same day as checkout.
 Failure to do so will result in disciplinary action by the Program Director.
-The cost of each laptop is \$1,252.06.
+The cost of each laptop is \$1,200.00.
 While using the laptop, students are expected to be respectful of interruptive behaviors such as noise.
 All laptops are for the purpose of educational use.
 The program intends that all laptops be used in a manner which is conducive to learning, is free of illegal acts, and shows respect for the rights and dignity of others.
-These laptops are for campus use only and must be used in classroom 207.
-Laptop settings are not to be changed in any manner and individual profiles are not allowed to be added.
-Individuals are responsible in signing out of their profiles before returning the laptop.
+These laptops are for campus use only.
 There are also a limited number of Chromebooks available for take home checkout.
-Students may check out the Chromebook once 12 instructional hours have been met.
-An individual may make an appointment with Jovena Laate via email at jolaate@unm.edu.
-Students will be required to return the Chromebooks when they finish all their coursework or if they are not participating in the classes or the program.
+Students will be required to return the Chromebooks when they finish all their coursework or if they are not participating.